Etch e-sign

 That's it!
 Usage details are described below.

-Etch Incremental Signing is available to all organizations when used with test packets (when isTest: true is set).
+Etch Progressive Signing is available to all organizations when used with test packets (when isTest: true is set).
 To enable for production use, please contact sales for more information.

-To enable Incremental Signing for an Etch Packet, pass the top-level allowUpdates boolean argument as true when you create the packet with createEtchPacket.
+To enable Progressive Signing for an Etch Packet, pass the top-level allowUpdates boolean argument as true when you create the packet with createEtchPacket.

-Here's a two-signer example setting up a packet for Incremental Signing in JavaScript.
+Here's a two-signer example setting up a packet for Progressive Signing in JavaScript.
 Once created, this will be in sent status and will be in a state where signer1 can sign.

 await anvilClient.createEtchPacket({